fuckyoudoteth/fuckyoudoteth/writing/whitepaper.md

 We propose a means of monetizing societal rage; a daily, recurring auction allowing participants to voice their angry opinions.
-A simple, ascending-price auction is held daily, and the winner is given a platform to broadcast a message of their choosing via a high-profile channel.
+A simple, ascending-price auction is held daily, and the winner is given a platform to broadcast the message of their choosing via a high-profile channel.
 Proceeds from the auction are paid out to coin-holders as a daily dividend.

 ## Motivation

-Marshall McLuhan once postulated that "all forms of violence are quests for identity".
+Marshall McLuhan postulated that "all forms of violence are quests for identity".
 When we, as humans, feel our identities threatened, we instinctively lash out to reassert our sense of selves.